the toronto skyline at night one of the free things you can see in Toronto

 Don’t let the name fool you.
 Kensington Market is more than a place to shop.

 Dating back to the 1790s, it was originally a British settlement.
-Today it is an incredibly diverse Toronto neighbourhood made up of over 30 different cultures and a TripAdvisor Certificate of Excellence Winner.
+Today it is an incredibly diverse Toronto neighbourhood made up of over 30 different cultures.
+It’s also a TripAdvisor Certificate of Excellence Winner.

-A great place to wander and people watch, it is a cornucopia of unique shops, thrift stores, fruit stands, food spots and pubs.
+A great place to wander and people watch, Kensington Market is a cornucopia of unique shops, thrift stores, fruit stands, food spots and pubs.

 Location: Google Maps Directions